apache/iotdb/docs/UserGuide/Concept/Data Model and Terminology.md

 The timeseries path is the core concept in IoTDB.
 A timeseries path can be thought of as the complete path of a sensor that produces the time series data.
 All timeseries paths in IoTDB must start with root and end with the sensor.
 A timeseries path can also be called a full path.

 For example, if device1 of the vehicle type has a sensor named sensor1, its timeseries path can be expressed as: `root.vehicle.device1.sensor1`.
+Double quotes can be nested with escape characters, e.g. `root.sg.d1."s.\"t\"1"`.

 > Note: The layer of timeseries paths supported by the current IoTDB must be greater than or equal to four (it will be changed to two in the future).